socketio/socket.io-website/source/get-started/private-messaging-part-2.md

 <img src="/images/private-messaging-part-2-recipient-offline.gif" alt="Chat with recipient that gets disconnected" />

-We will try to fix this in the 3rd part of this guide (WIP).
+We will try to fix this in the <a href="/get-started/private-messaging-part-3/">3rd part</a> of this guide.

 Thanks for reading!